Confessions of a Cholera Girl

 (3:09 – 3:25)

-That is essentially the gist of it.
-So, in 2004, I cannot remember his name, but the director of FEMA, he sent out his men to go drive around to see how many like Waffle Houses were open in an area.
-And he said, like, if they are open and serving everything, like keep driving.
+That’s essentially the gist of it.
+So in 2004, I can’t remember his name, but the director of FEMA, he sent out his men to go drive around to see how many like Waffle Houses were open in an area.
+And he said, like, if they’re open and serving everything, like keep driving.

 (3:25 – 3:30)

-That is not where the damage is.
-And if they are like serving a limited menu, take note of it.
-But that is not where the damage is.
+That’s not where the damage is.
+And if they’re like serving a limited menu, take note of it.
+But that’s not where the damage is.

 (3:30 – 3:43)

-But if they are all the way closed, the area is bad.
-So, the Waffle House Index is an informal metric used by FEMA just to gauge how bad a storm’s damage was to an area.
+But if they’re all the way closed, the area is really bad.
+So the Waffle House Index is an informal metric used by FEMA just to gauge how bad a storm’s damage was to an area.
 They have red, yellow, and green.

 (3:43 – 3:54)

 Major companies like Walmart or Waffle House have great risk management teams.
-So, they can talk with the risk management and see what they need to do to prepare for storms.
+So they’re able to talk with the risk management and see what they need to do to prepare for storms.
 And that allows them to stay open during storms.

 (3:55 – 4:11)